Home » London » Kew Garden tickets

 Kew Gardens entrances

-Kew Gardens has four entrances.
+Kew Gardens has four major entrances.

 Tourists with Kew Gardens tickets bought online can enter through any of these four entrances.